-The assessor correctly classified the albacore tuna (Thunnus alalunga) in FAO 41 and 47 are under category C, as the stock is managed and reference points are defined to assess the stock status against.
+The assessor correctly classified albacore tuna (Thunnus alalunga) in FAO 47 as Category C, the stock is subject to a specific management regime (ICCAT).

-Fishery removals from the stock are considered in the stock assessment process, and the most recent stock assessment shows that the stock is considered to have a biomass well above the limit reference point: the fishery passes both clauses C1.1 and C1.2.
+Fishery removals are considered in the stock assessment process.
+The most recent stock assessment shows that the stock is not considered overfished by ICCAT.
+Therefore, the stock is considered to have biomass above the limit reference point (or proxy).